isomerpages/moe-zhenghuasec/_highlights/Direct School Admission.md

 **Please note that meeting all the criteria does not guarantee the student will be shortlisted/given an offer.**

 ##### DSA-Sec Application Process:
 Application for DSA-Sec can be submitted through the online DSA-Sec Portal.
-The application is free-of-charge and will be open **from 5 May 2022, 11am to 1 June 2022, 3pm.**
+The application is free-of-charge and will be open&nbsp;**from 5 May 2022, 11am to 1 June 2022, 3pm.**

-For more details, please refer to MOE website – [www.moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec).
+For more details, please refer to MOE website –&nbsp;[www.moe.gov.sg/dsa-sec](http://www.moe.gov.sg/dsa-sec).

 Below is the brief timeline for the whole application process.